The words you choose to use in your LinkedIn Profile, as well as in your resumes and job applications, are very important.

 Continuing to call yourself a "MIS Manager" not only excludes you from search results, it also stamps an "out-of-date" sign on your applications or Profile, IF they are ever found.

-As clearly indicated in the image below, the term "MIS Manager" (the orange line at the very bottom of the graph) is rarely used in job descriptions today.
-It has been completely replaced by the term "IT Manager" (the blue line at the top).
+As clearly indicated in the images below, the term "MIS Manager" (the top image) is rarely used today, now visible in only 2 jobs.
+It has been nearly completely replaced by the term "IT Manager" (the second image) in job titles which is included in 608 job titles.

-So, someone who used the term "MIS Manager" on their LinkedIn Profile and resumes would be invisible in employer applicant tracking systems and job board resume databases, as you can see from the chart above.
+So, someone who used the term "MIS Manager" on their LinkedIn Profile and resumes would not be visible in the vast majority of employer applicant tracking systems and job board resume databases, as you can see from the charts above.

 Usually, the best strategy is to include all of the relevant terms, when you have the space for them.

-For example, assume you are looking for a job that typically requires the use of Microsoft Office products.
-You are experienced in their use, but you are not sure which of those product names to use.
+For example, assume you are experienced using Microsoft Office products and looking for a job that typically specifies that candidates need those skills.
+You are have the skills, but you are not sure which of those product names to use.

-The chart shows us that most employers use the full term "Microsoft Office" (the blue line in the chart above), and fewer name any of the separate products.
-However, since the products are often named in job descriptions, including those names is a smart idea.
+The chart shows us that most employers use the full term "Microsoft Office," and fewer name any of the separate products.
+However, since the products are clearly often named in job descriptions, including those names is a smart idea.

-The next most used terms are "Microsoft Word" (the orange line) and "Microsoft Excel (the green line).
-If you had room for only 3 terms, this analysis shows you the terms to use - Microsoft Office, Microsoft Word, and Microsoft Excel.
+The next most used terms are "Microsoft Excel" and "Microsoft Word.
+If you had room for only 3 terms, this analysis shows you the terms to use - Microsoft Office, Microsoft Excel, and Microsoft Word.
 If you had room for all of them, the order is clear.

 In your use of keywords, don't be consistent, repeating the same keywords over and over, inside your document because people searching are not always consistent.
 As you'll see in the example below, the same thing may be described in several different ways.